microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusinessCalendarView.md

 ```

 ### -ServiceId
-The id of the booking service associated with this appointment.
+The ID of the bookingService associated with this appointment.

 ```yaml
 Type: System.String